SkygearIO/features/features/user-profile.md

 # Changes on Database Scheme

 1. Rename `_user` table to `_auth`
+1. Create a view named `_user` for backward compatibility
 1. Move `username` and `email` from `_auth` to `user`
 1. Insert correct field-based ACL on `user` record